-Writing a research report or discussing your qualitative interview findings with your user research team without an interview transcription is playing a very expensive game of telephone.
+Writing a research report or discussing your qualitative user interview findings with your team without an interview transcription is playing a very expensive game of telephone.

 When it comes to getting the most insights out of your research interviews, and being able to analyze your respondents’ answers, you need to have interview transcripts readily available that you can frequently refer back to.